synapticon/synapticon_ros2_control-release_v1/README.md

 - IPv6: automatic

 Connect your PC to the Synapticon drive with an ethernet cable.

+### Simple zero-torque control example on hardware ###

+This is a simple executable, separate from ros2_control.
+The motor seeks to maintain zero torque.
+Use it to check your ethercat connection.

+`cd ros2_ws/install/synapticon_ros2_control/bin`

+Give the application the correct privileges.
+This only needs to be run once, or after every build:

+`sudo setcap cap_net_raw=ep torque_control_executable`

+Change the "interface_name" variable and recompile if your ethernet interface is not named `eno0`.
+Finally, run the example with:

+`torque_control_executable`

+### ros2_control example on actual hardware ###

 #### Set up a systemd service to grant socket communication privileges to ros2_control_node ####